 BLOCK OF BUILDINGS BURNT.
-FERNTREE GULLY, Wednesday .-Shortly before midnight on Tuesday an alarm of fire was given at the reformatory branch of the Salvation Army's farm establishment at Bayswater, and, as practically no tire-fighting appliances were kept on the premises, nothing could be done to stay the progress of the fire.
+FERNTREE GULLY, Wednesday on alarm of fire was given at the reformatory branch of the Salvation Army's farm establishment at Bayswater, and as practically no tire-fighting appliances were kept on the premises, nothing could be done to stay the progress of the fire.
 The result was the complete destruction of the buildings, which were of wood, extending for a length of nearly 200ft.

 The No. 2 home was in charge of "Captain" King and six officers, and there were 25 boys in the home at the time of the fire.
-All fortunately escaped mjury, but they had to tramp nearly a mile in their nightclothes to the "Eden."
+All fortunately escaped miner, but they had to tramp nearly a mile in their nighted-thes to the "Eden."
 The night was cold, with a heavy mist.

-The damage is estimated at \$1000 at
+The damage is estimated at All Way at

-The damage is estimated at \$1,000, as not only the dormitory, but the dininground and playroom adjoining, were demolished.
+The damage is estimated at £1,000, as not only the dormitory, but the dimingroom and playroom adjoining, were demolished.
 The cause of the fire is unknown.

+and playroom adjoining, were demolished.
+The cause of the fire is unknown.

-Though the Salvation Army has the right to take a large volume of water from the Dandenong Creek for irrigation purposes, and there is a heavy and continuous flow of water on the "Eden" property, which could easily be carried to No. 2 home, no provision for water supply to the latter place has been made.
+Though the Salvation Army has the right to take a large volume of vater from the Dandenong Creek for irrigation purposes, and there is a heavy and continuous flow of water on the "Eden" property, which could easily be carried to No. 2 home, no provision for water supply to the latter place has been made.